 Here is a quick recap of what went down last week.

-So what does this all mean for mortgage rates Andy?
+So what’s this all mean for mortgage rates Andy?

-We are 100% in the needs-based market.
+We are beginning to get a lot of needs based questions from people about what they should do during this time in their personal finances and in their real estate and mortgage strategy.
 If you are unsure what you should be doing over the next 12 to 24 months with your property, please let us know when we can discuss this with you to create a game plan that best suits your family’s personal financial needs.

 Wherever we can help you win in mortgage and real estate we want to help you win.
 We want you to feel secure and confident about your financial future when it comes to your mortgage options and your real estate holdings.
 Tell us how we can help!

 Thanks again for tuning in to Monday Mortgage Minute.

 Remember to like, subscribe and turn on notifications so you see this show right when it posts each week.

 Share this video with someone you care about so they can WIN in mortgage and real estate in 2023.